-When you think of DIY weddings, everyone will have there own impressions, but this was a cracker!
+When you think of DIY weddings, everyone will have their own impressions, but this was a cracker!
 Milly and Dave were one of the most relaxed couples I have had the pleasure to work with.
-I always recommend that couples design their wedding around them and this was so very them.
+I always recommend that couples design their wedding around them and this was very much them.

 I arrived on a sunny September morning to the cutest village hall in Wytham, a small village just outside of Oxford.
 The first thing I noticed was the coloured streamers, hay bale seats and the English countryside village feel.
 Everything about the wedding was DIY with help from friends and family and it looked amazing.
 Immediately I could tell how relaxed and excited everyone was.

-A close friend of the couples just happens to be a very talented caricaturist and a duo that sung to entertain all the guests.
+A close friend of the couples just happens to be a very talented caricaturist and other friends, a duo that sang to entertain all the guests.
 The DIY touches included a whole cheese platter and of course a game of the British classic, cricket!

 Milly’s wedding dress had been passed down through the generations and Milly was the third generation to wear it (after her mum and grandma).
 Her grandma had sadly passed away but her grandad made a speech at the wedding which had everybody laughing and crying.
 As big drum and bass fans, the best man had a song made just for the couple.
 I have never seen so much dancing and singing during a wedding meal!

 The evening was as wild as the rest of the day, stunning weather ensured a fantastic day which finished with a ceilidh and what I can only describe as a rave!
-Smoke machine in full flow and the tunes where blaring.
-The fantastic thing about a small village hall in a small village is I think most the village was there so the end time was a ‘less’ strict that it might be at a larger venue.
+Smoke machine was in full flow and the tunes were blaring.
+The fantastic thing about a small village hall in a small village is most of the village was there so the end time was ‘less’ strict that it might be at a larger venue.

 Of course I captured the whole day in my natural, documentary style of wedding photography.
-Nothing fake and nothing posed, just the day as it happens.
+Nothing fake and nothing posed, just the day as it happened.

-If you are planning a DIY village hall wedding, why not drop your details below, I can’t wait to hear about your wedding plans.
+If you are planning a DIY village hall wedding, why not get in touch, I can’t wait to hear about your wedding plans.